cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     getDimensions?: () => Point3;
 };

-// Warning: (ae-forgotten-export) The symbol "DerivedVolumeOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createAndCacheDerivedVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createAndCacheDerivedVolume(referencedVolumeUID: string, options: DerivedVolumeOptions): ImageVolume;

-// Warning: (ae-forgotten-export) The symbol "VolumeLoaderOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createAndCacheVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createAndCacheVolume(volumeId: string, options: VolumeLoaderOptions): Promise<Record<string, any>>;

-// Warning: (ae-missing-release-tag) "createFloat32SharedArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createFloat32SharedArray(length: number): Float32Array;

-// Warning: (ae-forgotten-export) The symbol "LocalVolumeOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createLocalVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createLocalVolume(options: LocalVolumeOptions, uid: string, preventCache?: boolean): ImageVolume;

-// Warning: (ae-missing-release-tag) "createNormalizedMouseEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createNormalizedMouseEvent(imageData: vtkImageData, index: any, element: any, viewport: any): {
     pageX: any;